DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 Applications for the [international relocation payment (IRP)](https://get-a-teacher-relocation-payment.education.gov.uk) for teachers are open from 2 January 2024 to 29 February 2024.

 To remain eligible for the IRP, you must apply in either the first or second term of your employment as a teacher.
+Applications will reopen between May and June 2024.

 You will need a teaching job to apply for the IRP.
 [Learn more about finding a job and applying for your visa](/non-uk-teachers/teach-in-england-if-you-trained-overseas).